 - 1. From safety cans complying with UL 30. - 2.
-Through an approved closed piping systems - 3.
+Through an approved closed piping system. - 3.
 From containers or tanks by an approved pump taking suction through an opening in the top of the container or tank. - 4.
 Approved engineered liquid transfer system.

-Exception: Liquids in containers not exceeding a 5.3-gallon (20 L) capacity.
+Exception: Liquids in containers not exceeding 45.3-gallon (20 L) capacity.